MESSENGER: Extended mission

 In November 2011, NASA announced that the MESSENGER mission would be extended by one year, allowing the spacecraft to observe the 2012 solar maximum.
 Its extended mission began on March 17, 2012, and continued until March 17, 2013.
 Between April 16 and 20, 2012, MESSENGER carried out a series of thruster manoeuvres, placing it in an eight-hour orbit to conduct further scans of Mercury.

 In November 2012, NASA reported that MESSENGER had discovered a possibility of both water ice and organic compounds in permanently shadowed craters in Mercury's north pole.
 In February 2013, NASA published the most detailed and accurate 3D map of Mercury to date, assembled from thousands of images taken by MESSENGER.
 MESSENGER completed its first extended mission on March 17, 2013, and its second lasted until April 2015.
 In November 2013, MESSENGER was among the numerous space assets that imaged Comet Encke (2P/Encke) and Comet ISON (C/2012 S1).
 As its orbit began to decay in early 2015, MESSENGER was able to take highly detailed close-up photographs of ice-filled craters and other landforms at Mercury's north pole.
 After the mission was completed, review of the radio ranging data provided the first measurement of the rate of mass loss from the Sun.

+Global exaggerated-color map based on Wide Angle Camera images taken through various filters.

 False-color map showing maximum temperatures of north polar region.

 Crater Apollodorus, with the Pantheon Fossae radiating from it.

 Crater rays streaking across the planet's southern hemisphere.

 Hollows in the wall of crater Sholem Aleichem.

 Perspective view of Caloris Basin – high (red); low (blue).